spboyer/th-ghost-theme/README.md

 # Sasquatch Coding Ghost Theme
-This theme is adapted from [Troy Hunt](https://github.com/troyhunt/troyhunt.com-ghost-theme) and was cloned from [Shane Boyer's](https://github.com/spboyer/th-ghost-theme) theme.
+This theme is adapted from [Troy Hunt](https://github.com/troyhunt/troyhunt.com-ghost-theme) and was cloned from [Shayne Boyer's](https://github.com/spboyer/th-ghost-theme) theme.